 Ferrets possess an impressive ability for, well, theft.
 They tend to collect a wide variety of items, and are always quick to grab whatever they can get their teeny tiny hands on.
 Actually, they may very well be the cutest troublemakers in existence.
 (Interesting fact: thieves once trained them to pick pockets.)
 Cell phones, car keys, and inhalers are commonly targeted due to their small size and portability.
 However, your red-handed buddy will take off with anything they can haul or carry.

-Keep an eye on the places where your pet likes to hide its things.
-If you can’t locate something, that’s the first spot you should check.
+KWhen it comes to ferret care, it’s important to keep an eye on the places where your ferret likes to hide its things.
+If you can’t locate something, those are the first spots you should check.

 Ferrets have both a never-ending appetite for adventure and a talent for infiltrating any and all spaces within their reach.
 Make sure that any potential hazards are safely stored away from the reach of those cute little paws.
 Be cautious of small and sharp objects, as well as items that are wrapped in plastic or tied with ropes and cords.
 The list of dangerous items also includes chemicals, medication, toxic plants, and anything made of rubber.